James Clayton

 285.

-because we have recently had read before our Institution another interesting
+place because we have recently had read before our Institution another

-subject.
-These two papers together will constitute a book of reference which
+on the same subject.
+These two papers together will constitute a book of

-relegate it too much to the dim past; we have forgotten, in our anxiety to
+have tended to relegate it too much to the dim past; we have forgotten, in

-meet the ever-increasing demands made upon us by the trafic department, that
+our anxiety to meet the ever-increasing demands made upon us by the trafic

 I am glad Mr. Stanier has told us something about the Great Western experience,